jdpolakoff/sampleteach/readme2.md

 # Prototypal Inheritance in Object-Oriented Javascript

+**What does that mean?**

+While it sounds complicated, all we're talking about is how JavaScript allows us to share code among different objects.

+**Why is it important?**

+By taking advantage of JavaScript's prototypal inheritance, we can write less code that is better-organized and more maintainable while also conserving memory.

 ## Learning Objectives
 - Demonstrate a use case that explains *prototypal inheritance* and what kind of flexibility it gives to programmers